Site Replication

 Site replication assumes the use of either the included AIStor identity provider (IDP) or an external IDP.
 All configured deployments must use the same IDP.
 Deployments using an external IDP must use the same configuration across sites.

-AIStor does not recommend using MacOS, Windows, or non-orchestrated Containerized deployments for site replication outside of early development, evaluation, or general experimentation.
+AIStor does not recommend using macOS, Windows, or non-orchestrated containerized deployments for site replication except for early development, evaluation, or general experimentation.

 Prerequisites